Single-Photon Advantage in Quantum Cryptography Beyond QKD: Results

 An extended comparison between SPS and WCP implementation confirms that both provide a quantum advantage for realistic parameters, while the advantage is higher for the SPS.
-Figure~\ref{fig:figure2}b and c illustrates the difference between classical cheating probability and QSCF cheating probability, so that regions of positive values identify a quantum advantage.
-One finds that the reduced multi-photon contribution of the SPS-based implementation enables a quantum advantage for a larger range of parameters.
+Figure~\ref{fig:figure2}b and c illustrate the difference between classical cheating probability and QSCF cheating probability.
+Here, regions of positive values identify a quantum advantage.
+The simulations reveal that in implementations using realistic single-photon sources, the reduced multi-photon contributions enable a quantum advantage in a larger parameter range compared to WCPs.
+Note, that the advantage of our SPS compared to WCPs can exceed 8\% for larger $K$ (see \textbf{Supplementary Note 4}).
+This, however, occurs in a regime with a reduced advantage compared to the classical case.
+In our work, we therefore chose parameters that clearly yield a quantum advantage while simultaneously enabling a single-photon advantage.

 In this context, two aspects of QSCF are noteworthy compared to QKD: Firstly, the concept of decoy-states for mitigating multi-photon effects, as known from laser-based QKD \cite{hwang2003quantum}, cannot be employed in the distrustful setting of coin flipping.
 Hence, all multi-photon events increase the cheating possibilities for Bob.
 Secondly, achieving a quantum advantage in the QSCF protocol is more sensitive to bit errors.
-For our experimental parameters, QBERs below $\approx 4\%$ are required to achieve a quantum advantage, while BB84-QKD can tolerate up to $11\%$ QBER and still asymptotically generate a secure key \cite{gisin2002quantum}.
+For the chosen protocol, QBERs below $\approx 4\%$ are required to achieve a quantum advantage (see Methods), while BB84-QKD can tolerate up to $11\%$ QBER and still asymptotically generate a secure key \cite{gisin2002quantum}.
 The reason is that in QKD errors can be mitigated during post-processing, while they reduce the equivalent classical cheating probability in QSCF due to an increased number of protocol aborts.
-Note that the employed cheating probability bound for Bob in the QSCF protocol is not tight and lower bounds might be found in the future which would increase the effective quantum advantage.
+Note also that the employed cheating probability bound for Bob in the QSCF protocol is not tight and lower bounds might be found in the future which would increase the effective quantum advantage.

-It should be noted that the same cheating probabilities and almost the same quantum advantage of the single-photon source could, in principle, be reproduced using a laser with a smaller mean photon number $\mu$, as the likelihood of multi-photon events is proportional to $\mu^2$.
-However, a smaller $\mu$ would require higher $K$ values leading to a lower rate of successful coin flips, as the maximum rate of unbiased coin flips is $R_{\text{CF}} = R_0/K \sim R_0 \cdot \mu$, where $R_0$ is the system clock-rate.
-Therefore, employing sub-Poissonian light sources in QSCF provides not only a reduced bias but also a better performance for the same bias.